JamesRandall/Simple-Paging-Grid/README.md

 Simple Paging Grid is a lightweight CSS friendly readonly grid that supports both preloaded and dynamically loaded data and is designed to work with the Bootstrap <http://getbootstrap.com/> library.
 With the adoption of Bootstrap as the default template for ASP.Net and MVC applications in Visual Studio 2013 Simple Paging Grid now supports rapid prototyping within that environment straight out the box - just add the NuGet package and go.

+*Please note that Simple Paging Grid by default uses Bootstrap 3.
+To continue to use Bootstrap 2 set the bootstrapVersion property to 2 (an example is provided in the examples folder)*

 ![Screenshot]
 (http://www.accidentalfish.com/simple-paging-grid-screenshot.png)